1. Zivian Knowledge Portal

 Introduction

-This guide is your essential resource for making the most of your collaboration agreement.
+This guide will help you make the most of your collaboration.
 Whether you're new to this partnership or experienced, we've got you covered.

 Our goal is to help you succeed in your collaboration.
 We hope this helps you not only understand the basics of a successful collaboration but also have practical insights on how to excel in your collaborative efforts.